scottgriv/PRG-Personal-Repository-Guidelines/README.md

 Thank you for taking the time to read through this document and I hope you find it useful!
 If you have any questions or suggestions, please feel free to reach out to me.
+- Please reference the [SUPPORT](.github/SUPPORT.md) file in this repository for more details.

 ## Resources